Dr. Hillary Gorin, PhD, LCP

 Therapeutic Approach

-My therapeutic approach consists of cognitive-behavioral and humanistic principles: I value your capacity to change your thoughts and behaviors and your autonomy to do so.
+My therapeutic approach consists of cognitive-behavioral (CBT) and humanistic principles: I value your capacity to change your thoughts and behaviors and your autonomy to do so.
+Specifically, I offer evidence-based exposure treatments for anxiety disorders and OCD, such as Exposure and Response Prevention and Panic Control Treatment.
 When providing treatment for anxiety disorders and OCD, I focus on helping my patients learn to “sit with” and overcome fears.
 I believe in the science of exposure-based interventions because research demonstrates that fear diminishes by systematically facing it.
 I have continually witnessed the effectiveness of patients gradually approaching and conquering feared situations, thoughts, sensations, and memories.
-When providing treatment for trauma- and stressor-related disorders, I focus on helping patients shift unhelpful cognitions, beliefs, and behaviors driven by past trauma.
+When providing treatment for trauma- and stressor-related disorders, I focus on helping patients effectively process traumatic memories and shift unhelpful cognitions, beliefs, and behaviors driven by past trauma.
 While the past cannot be altered, the impact of trauma on your emotions, life, and brain can be.
 Although I believe in the science of such interventions, I know that treatment would not be effective without human strength, resiliency, and capacity to overcome challenges.
 I am amazed by the courage of my patients to fight their discomfort and regain control over their anxieties and lives.
 I am honored to be a part of their victories.

 I believe that successful treatment requires a strong therapeutic alliance and patient-driven treatment decisions.
 We will discuss your treatment goals and preferences during the first session.
 I seek to provide weekly, short-term treatment so that patients can conquer their fears and return to their lives.
-I work with patients 18 or older but am also qualified to work with adolescents.
+I work with patients 18 or older.

 Exposure and Response Prevention Therapy (ERP)